owncast/owncast/README.md

 There is a larger, more detailed, and more up-to-date [guide for helping contribute to Owncast on our website](https://owncast.online/help/).

-### Architecture

-Owncast consists of two repositories with two standalone projects.
-[The repo you're looking at now](https://github.com/owncast/owncast) is the core repository with the backend and frontend.

-### Suggestions when working with the Owncast codebase

-1. Install [golangci-lint](https://golangci-lint.run/usage/install/) for helpful warnings and suggestions [directly in your editor](https://golangci-lint.run/usage/integrations/) when writing Go.
-1. If using VSCode install the [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) extension to aid in syntax highlighting of our frontend HTML + Preact.
-1. Run the project with `go run main.go`.

 <!-- LICENSE -->